Peace before economy for Russia sanctions, German Fin Min tells paper

-The European Union reached an outline agreement on Friday to impose the first economic sanctions on Moscow since the downing of a Malaysian airliner and the deaths of 298 people onboard in an area of eastern Ukraine held by Russian-backed separatists.
+The European Union reached an outline agreement on Friday to impose the first economic sanctions on Moscow following the crash of a Malaysian airliner and the deaths of 298 people onboard in an area of eastern Ukraine held by Russian-backed separatists.

+Germany, Europe’s biggest economy, sold about 36 billion euros of goods to Russia last year, or almost one-third of the EU’s total.

 “Economic interests are not the top priority.
 The top priority is ensuring stability and peace,” Finance Minister Wolfgang Schaeuble was quoted by the newspaper as saying.